If you struggle with a countertop or table being overrun with paper and mail clutter, this is a must-read!

 The immediate trash/recyclables are my favorite category (if I block out that someone wasted a tree).
-Most days it never even gets set down, I put it right into the recycling.
+Most days this stuff never even gets set down now, I put it right into the recycling.
 Once it leaves your hand to land on a flat surface, it could be there for weeks, so I avoid that whenever possible.

 The shredder situation was resolved when I finally spent the money on our own decent shredder.
 I picked up a micro-cut shredder at WalMart that seems like it’s somewhere between this one and this one on Amazon.

 I made a spot for the shredder in the office.
 Things we don’t need (that have personal info on them) can get shredded as soon as the mail comes in the house.
 After trash and shredding, the pile I have left to deal with is much smaller.

 Things to File

 Conveniently, the shredder is right below our wall-mounted file organizer from IKEA.
 As an alternative, you can use a scanning system for this step and then shred the original.
 We just haven’t gone paperless yet.